yshin1209/EaaS/README.md

 ## LMS (Least Mean Squares) Adaptive Parameter Estimation as a Service
 ### Instruction
-Download and run LMS_client.m (MATLAB file) on your computer where MATLAB is installed (R2014b or higher) or using MATLAB Online (https://www.mathworks.com/products/matlab-online.html). .
-This client will remotely consume the LMS control web service (REST API) priovided by the Azure Service Fabric microservices application hosted at csmlab8.uconn.edu.
+Download and run LMS_client.m (MATLAB file) on your computer where MATLAB is installed (R2014b or higher) or using MATLAB Online (https://www.mathworks.com/products/matlab-online.html).
+This client will remotely consume the LMS adaptive parameter estimation web service (REST API) priovided by the Azure Service Fabric microservices application hosted at csmlab8.uconn.edu.
 The result is shown below:

 <img align="center" width="500" height="500" src="screenshots/lms_client2.png">